 - In 2017, Joe argued for and obtained dismissal of a shareholder derivative action in West Virginia Business Court that alleged mismanagement, self-dealing and breach of fiduciary duty by Joe’s officer/director client.

 - Domestic Violence Survivors' Support Group, Inc. v.
-West Virginia Department of Health and Human Resources, Office of Health Facility Licensure and Certification, 239 W.Va.
+West Virginia Department of Health and Human Resources, Office of Health Facility Licensure and Certification, 238 W.Va.
 566, 797 S.E.2d.
 543 (March 1, 2017).
-Secured decision from Supreme Court of Appeals of West Virginia reversing circuit court ruling upholding agency's denial of a behavioral health center license to a non-profit domestic violence counseling center that was based upon the agency's erroneous interpretation of its own licensure rules and related statutory exemption for counselors working at non-profits.
+Secured decision from Supreme Court of Appeals of West Virginia reversing circuit court ruling upholding agency's denial of a behavioral health center license to a non-profit domestic violence counseling center that was based upon the agency's erroneous interpretation of its own licensure rules and related statutory provisions.

 Memberships & Affiliations